Educators and Community Groups

 • Youth Advisory Board – a diverse group by age (18-29), gender, ethnicity/race, and education type who set direction and policy for Energizing Young Voters

-• Internships (data analysis, research, …) – semester length, university students
+• Internships (data analysis, research, …) – semester length, college students

 • Service Points – Volunteerism, high school age —social media monitoring, administrative assistance, VOTE411 nudging, presenting, materials reviews